 The operating segments reported below are those for which segment-specific financial information is available.
 Accounting policies used to determine segment profit or loss and segment assets are consistent with those used to prepare the consolidated financial statements in accordance with U.S. GAAP.
-The Company's management uses this financial information to make decisions on the allocation of resources and to evaluate business performance.
+The Company's chief operating decision maker uses this financial information to make decisions on the allocation of resources and to evaluate business performance.